Start your recovery

 2025 Los Angeles Fires

-Learn when you can return home and what you need to start recovering.
+Learn how to get what you need to start recovering.

 If you need to replace documents like IDs, do that first.
 See Replacing your personal documents.

-Local, state, and federal teams are assessing neighborhoods every day.
+Local, state, and federal teams are now cleaning up fire-damaged neighborhoods.

 Filing insurance claims